 Of course this list is not exhaustive, there are way too many amazing places for me to include everything.
 These are just places I love!

 Papasitos- I can't really think of a better way to kick off a trip in Texas than with some amazing Tex Mex.
 Papasitos delivers.
 They have great margaritas of all kinds, those alone are worth the trip.
 I can be very happy with a margarita, chips, and salsa.
 Ok, and maybe guac.
 But their steak fajitas were amazing.
 I'm not sure how they do it, but the steak was SO tender and delicious.
 They were the best fajitas I've ever had.
+To top it all off, they are served with this melted butter sauce that you literally just pour it on top of everything.
+It’s PURE heaven.
 They also make all of their tortillas by hand, fresh to order.
 I skipped them, but if you can have gluten- this is the perfect opportunity!

 Vinaigrette- This veggie-centric restaurant features a seasonal menu of salads.
 But these are not your ordinary salad!
 They're all full of amazing flavor and texture.
 My friend's salad was the inspiration for my own Bacon Apple Pork Salad.
 The fact that the restaurant uses sustainable practices just makes it all even better.